kencochrane/kencochrane.net/themes/hugo-icarus/README.md

 ## Mathematical equations

-In case you need to display equations you can insert your LaTeX or MathML code and it works out of the box thanks to [MathJax](https://www.mathjax.org).
+Mathematical equations in form of LaTeX or MathML code can be rendered with the support of [MathJax](https://www.mathjax.org).
+MathML works out of the box.
+If you're using LaTeX you need to wrap your equation with `$$`.

-## Shortcodes
+You can also print formulas inline.
+In this case wrap the formula only once with `$`.

-Last but not least I included some useful [shortcodes](http://gohugo.io/extras/shortcodes/) to make your life easier.
+If you don't need equations, you can disable MathJax but putting `disable_mathjax = true` in your config.toml.
+This will prevent clients from unnecessarily downloading the MathJax library.

-### Gallery
+### Gallery shortcode

-This way you can include a gallery into your post.
+This shortcode you to easily include a gallery into your pages.
 Copy the code below into your content file and enter the relative paths to your images.

     {{< gallery
         "/banners/placeholder.png"